leifbr/f5certlabs/docs/class2/module11/lab2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This log destination will be used to format the log output.
 You are
-sending the messages to a syslog ng server, so you will want them in a
+sending the messages to a syslogng server, so you will want them in a
 syslog format.
 You will send the formatted log events to the HSL Log
 Destination you created earlier.